 - staff mobility for teaching, training and preparatory visits

-- co-operation actions between higher education institutions across Europe.International Development can help staff with applications covering a range of funding opportunities including Intensive programmes and curriculum development
+- co-operation actions between higher education institutions across Europe.International Partnerships can help staff with applications covering a range of funding opportunities including Intensive programmes and curriculum development

 European Quality Label